-Inflation is an important economic indicator, which can help to be a predictor of the direction of interest rate changes.
+Inflation is an important economic indicator, which is a predictor of changes in the overnight interest rate as determined by central banks.
 Due to the high rate of inflation present in developed market economies, this has caused an upward pressure on short-term interest rates.
 The Fund's common units and preferred units have outperformed short-term publicly traded fixed income securities, as reflected with the iShares Core Canadian Short Term Bond Index ETF (XSB), throughout this challenging interest rate environment.
-Please see Figure 1B. below which shows the 1 year performance of the Series F common units, Series FP preferred units, and the iShares Core Canadian Short Term Bond Index ETF (XSB).
+Please see Figure 1B below which shows the 2023 year-to-date performance of the Series F common units, Series FP preferred units, and the iShares Core Canadian Short Term Bond Index ETF (XSB).

 Figure 1B.
-1 Year Performance Comparison
+2023 Year-to-Date Performance Comparison